We need to hear FBI nominee's view on hate crime epidemic

 The spike in hate groups and hate incidents makes clear that we must combat the root causes of these crimes.
 But we cannot stop there.
 Victims, survivors, and witnesses need support -- from law enforcement, and from service providers.
 According to the National Center for Victims of Crime, immediate crisis intervention is crucial for victims who have been the target of a hate crime.
 Without this support, victims can experience nightmares, flashbacks, and even memory problems that can interfere with their health, ability to work, and ability to support their family.

-Inspired by the work done to combat hate across the country, 19 national nonprofit civil rights and legal organizations joined to launch Communities Against Hate in March.
+Inspired by the work done to combat hate across the country, 11 national nonprofit civil rights and legal organizations joined to launch Communities Against Hate in March, and the number of organizations participating has grown.
 This initiative provides a way for survivors and witnesses of hate incidents to document their stories.
 It also connects individuals in communities across the country to the critical support systems they need as they face the uptick in hate.
 The initiative offers access to legal resources and social services to support victims of hate incidents.
 It includes a resource hotline (1-844-9-NO-HATE) with a focus on serving the needs of organizations working to combat hate incidents in their respective communities.

 While we are proud to join that effort through the Communities Against Hate initiative, we also need to see real leadership at the federal level.
 That begins with the consideration of Trump's FBI director nominee.
 This week, Senators must ask Wray how the bureau will prioritize combating hate crimes and whether he will publicly condemn the scapegoating and demonizing of immigrants, religious minorities, and other groups historically targeted by hate violence.
 Wray must also answer whether he will ensure the FBI's Civil Rights Unit and agents across the country have sufficient resources and support to thoroughly investigate hate crimes.

-Note: Correction: 11 organizations joined to launch Communities Against Hate.
-Earlier versions of this article gave incorrect numbers.